SachithMadhushanka/PDFMeasureApp/README.md

-# PDFMeasureApp
+# PDF Measurement Tool

-This code defines a Tkinter GUI application where users can select a PDF file and then measure the number of pages as well as the dimensions of each page in pixels.
-When the "Measure" button is clicked, it displays a messagebox with the measurement information.
+This Python application, built using the `fitz` and `PyPDF2` libraries along with `tkinter` for the graphical user interface, facilitates the measurement of PDF documents.
+Upon execution, users are prompted to select a PDF file for measurement.
+Once selected, the application calculates the total number of pages in the PDF and measures the dimensions (in pixels) of each page.
+The measured dimensions include width and height.
+After processing, the application displays a summary of the measurement results, including the total number of pages and the dimensions of each page.
+Error handling is implemented to manage scenarios such as invalid file selections or measurement failures.
+Users receive informative error messages in case of any issues encountered during the measurement process.